koenighotze/Hotel-Reservation-Tool/Readme.md

 This project shows some basic JEE7 technologies using a simple guestbook use case.

 ## Quick Start

-This project consists of actual four applications:
+This project consists of three applications, each is constraint to a clear domain:

-* eventdb
 * booking
 * guest
 * facilities

-In order to start each of these manually, just change into respecitve directory and run:
+Furthermore, a fourth application - portal - integrates the other three into a single UI.

+Just run the following to start up all apps:

 ```
-mvn wildfly:run
+# cd <WHEREEVER_THE_CODE_ROOT_IS>
+# ./start.sh
 ```

-This will startup the application using an embedded WildFly.
+Manually, you just need to cd into the app you want to start and run `mvn wildfly:run` This will startup the application using an embedded WildFly.

 ## Overview of the architecture